 In late October 2022, Mexico’s trucking industry suffered a massive cyberattack on the country’s transportation servers.
-The federal government immediately went into damage control to ensure that citizens’ data was not compromised.
+The federal government immediately went into damage control.
 This included suspending issuing new permits or CDLs until the end of the year.
 With no new drivers until 2023, Mexico’s trucking industry has slowed dramatically.

 Vulnerabilities in Supply Chain Cybersecurity